 That drew a hearty chuckle from Aaron.
 The two eventually approached the cantina, squeezing into the small bar and mingling among the sweaty and exhausted woodworkers.
 They both enjoyed a pint or three and a bit more, pushing aside whatever woes pestered them till the morning.

-But even as Aaron drank his fill of ale, he felt unsettled.
-For a reason he discern, that beast of a girl’s warmth still haunted him.
-No matter how many ales he slugged down, he felt cold without it.
+Even as Aaron drank his fill of ale, he felt unsettled.
+For a reason he just couldn’t pinpoint, the ghost of that beast girl’s warmth haunted him and refused to leave.
+His body craved it; needed it.
+No matter how many drinks he slugged down, he felt frigidly cold without it.

 Eventually, he placed the blame on his drunkenness.